zdharma-continuum/zinit-annex-bin-gem-node/README.md

 forwarder-functions (created by the `fbin''` ice and elaborated in this `How it works …` section) turned out to be the proper, best method for exposing binary programs and scripts.
-You can jump to the `sbin''` ice [section](#5-sbingncneopath-to-binary---name-of-the-script-) if you want or read on, as the forwarder-scripts are pretty similar to the forwarder-functions elaborated on in the following text:
+You can jump to the `sbin''` ice [section](#5-sbingncneopath-to-binary---name-of-the-script-) if you want or read on, as the forwarder-scripts are pretty similar to the forwarder functions elaborated on in the following text:

 Below is a diagram explaining the major feature – exposing a binary program or script through a Zsh function of the same
 name: